Reduced-Order Modeling for Heston Stochastic Volatility Model: Introduction

 \section{Introduction}

 Under Heston framework \cite{Heston01041993}, the volatility is treated as a square root process which enables us to predict the volatility smirk arising in the option prices.
-As a result one can obtain more accurate prices for the European currency options.
+As a result, one can obtain more accurate prices for European currency options.
 One of the well-known techniques to solve option pricing problems is the Monte Carlo integration.
-Although its implementation is straightforward, it requires large number of realizations to achieve high accuracy.
+Although its implementation is straightforward, it requires a large number of realizations to achieve high accuracy.
 Moreover, one can estimate only one option price for a given underlying value.
 Therefore, the simulations can be too costly which leads us to the discretization methods based on the solution of partial differential equations (PDEs).
-Option pricing problems under Heston model are also represented as diffusion-convection-reaction PDEs ~\cite{Heston01041993, Lipton01mathematical}.
+Option pricing problems under the Heston model are also represented as diffusion-convection-reaction PDEs \cite{Heston01041993, Lipton01mathematical}.
 The diffusion matrix and convective field depend on the volatility.
 The diffusion matrix contains cross-diffusion terms as a result of the correlation between the volatility and the underlying security price.
-In addition, the initial and boundary data is discontinuous and less regular for different options.
+In addition, the initial and boundary data are discontinuous and less regular for different options.
 Heston's PDE is solved in the literature by finite differences \cite{Hout10adi,Tangman08,During14} and by finite elements \cite{Winkler01}.
-Recently the authors \cite{kozpinar16} applied discontinuous Galerkin (dG) method to the Heston's PDE.
+Recently Heston's PDE has been investigated for various option pricing models applying discontinuous Galerkin (dG) method by the authors \cite{Kozpinar20}.
 The discontinuous Galerkin finite element (dGFEM) method has several advantages over finite difference and continuous finite element methods for solving diffusion-convection-reaction equations.
 Because the dGFEM does not require continuity across the inter-element boundaries, the number of degrees of freedom is larger than the continuous FEMs.
-On the other hand, the dGFEM has a number of desirable properties like the treatment of the convective term by upwinding, weakly enforcement of the boundary conditions, ease of parallelization.
+On the other hand, the dGFEM has a number of desirable properties like the treatment of the convective term by upwinding, weakly enforcement of the boundary conditions, and ease of parallelization.